aatbip/tapwrite/README.md

 We have plans on enhancing Tapwrite in the future versions.
 The immediate requirements are:

-- Support for links
+- Implement mentions.
-- Support for iframe
+- Optimize custom node view extensions : Image, Attachments, Mentions.
 - Add ability to style the editor, slash command menu, and bubble menu.
 - Ability to extend the Titap editor plugins to include custom features
 - Ability to add further commands in the slash command menu/bubble menu